2.4.4. User-supplied functions

 This function computes the mass matrix \(M(t)\) (or an approximation to it).

-• user_data – a pointer to user data, the same as the user_data parameter that was passed to ARKStepSetUserData().
+a pointer to user data, the same as the user_data parameter that was passed to ARKodeSetUserData().

-An ARKLsMassFn function should return 0 if successful, or a negative value if it failed unrecoverably (in which case the integration is halted, ARKStepEvolve() returns ARK_MASSSETUP_FAIL and ARKLS sets last_flag to ARKLS_MASSFUNC_UNRECVR).
+An ARKLsMassFn function should return 0 if successful, or a negative value if it failed unrecoverably (in which case the integration is halted, ARKodeEvolve() returns ARK_MASSSETUP_FAIL and ARKLS sets last_flag to ARKLS_MASSFUNC_UNRECVR).

 Prior to calling the user-supplied mass matrix function, the mass matrix \(M(t)\) is zeroed out, so only nonzero elements need to be loaded into M.

-If a matrix-free linear solver is to be used for mass-matrix linear systems (i.e., a NULL-valued SUNMATRIX argument was supplied to ARKStepSetMassLinearSolver() in §3.4.2.1), the user must provide a function of type ARKLsMassTimesVecFn in the following form, to compute matrix-vector products \(M(t)\, v\).
+For problems involving a non-identity mass matrix, if a matrix-free linear solver is to be used for mass-matrix linear systems (i.e., a NULL-valued SUNMATRIX argument was supplied to ARKodeSetMassLinearSolver() in §2.4.2), the user must provide a function of type ARKLsMassTimesVecFn in the following form, to compute matrix-vector products \(M(t)\, v\).

 typedef int (*ARKLsMassTimesVecFn)(N_Vector v, N_Vector Mv, sunrealtype t, void *mtimes_data)